Antonio Morales Nogués

 www.antoniomorales.com

 Antonio Morales Nogués was born in July 1956 in Monesterio (Extremadura).
-After a brief stay at Seville, at the age of 15 he moved to Palma de Majorca where he is currently living.
-His love of guitar building started already in his early years, we could say it has been there all the time, since he worked as a child in a cabinetmaker’s workshop.
+After a short period in Seville, he moved to Palma de Majorca at the age of 15, where he lives today.
+His interest in guitar making developed early, shaped by his work as a child in a cabinetmaker’s workshop.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.